FancyPixel/rtk-persist/example/README.md

 # RTK-Persist Example Application

 This application serves as a working demonstration of the `rtk-persist` library.
-It showcases how to integrate the library into a standard Redux Toolkit project to enable persistent state for both root-level and nested slices.
+It showcases how to integrate the library into a standard Vite + React application to enable persistent state.

 Use this project to understand the library's features or as a sandbox for testing changes during development.